ipepe/WebLab/README.md

 # stage 1 - done
 create weblab-public that responds with domain name in html to test with traefix and letsencrypt

-# stage 2 - wip
+# stage 2 - done
-create weblab-api that accepts zip files, checks if there is proper CNAME file inside zip, and puts it for weblab-public and restarts weblab-public
+create weblab-api that accepts zip files and puts it for weblab-public and restarts weblab-public